Contributed By Cowan, DeBaets, Abrahams & Sheppard LLP

 “Author” is undefined in the Copyright Act.
 Copyright initially vests in the individual who created the work, unless the work qualifies as a “work made for hire,” either because the individual is an employee and created the work within the scope of their employment or because the work falls within the categories of works that can be created as a work for hire.
 Entities can own work either because it is created as a work for hire or because the copyright is assigned to the entity.
 The CO will only register works created by a human.

 Copyright can be jointly owned provided the work was prepared by two or more authors who both intended that their contributions combine into “inseparable or interdependent parts of a unitary whole”.
 Joint authorship arises either where authors directly collaborated or where they prepared their contributions separately but knew and intended that the contributions would merge.
-Paramount in joint authorship is the parties’ intention at the time of creation for their contributions to combine into an integrated unit.
+Paramount is the intention, at the time of creation, for the contributions to form an integrated unit.
 A contribution to a joint work is “inseparable” if the work contains a single form of authorship, as with a novel or painting, and “interdependent” if the work contains multiple forms of authorship, such as a motion picture or the music and lyrics of a song.

 A copyright applicant must determine whether a work qualifies as a joint work based on the facts surrounding its creation.
 This determination bears importantly on the ownership and term of the copyright.
 For example, the authors of a joint work jointly own the copyright in each other’s contributions, as well as an undivided interest in the copyright for the work as a whole.
-In other words, joint authors are essentially treated as tenants in common, each enjoying an independent right to use or license a joint work, provided they account for the profits.
+In other words, each enjoys an independent right to use or license a joint work, provided they account for the profits.
 A joint author may exploit the joint work but may not grant exclusive rights, or transfer all interest in the work, without obtaining consent from the other author(s).
-If a joint author does exploit a work non-exclusively, he or she must account to the other author(s).
+If a joint author does exploit a work non-exclusively, they must account to the other author(s).

 The copyright term for a joint work expires 70 years after the death of the last surviving author.
 If the joint work was created by two or more authors as a work made for hire, an anonymous work, or a pseudonymous work, the copyright expires 95 years from the year of publication or 120 years from the year of creation (whichever is shorter).